raineorshine/y-websocket-auth/README.md

-# y-websocket :tophat:
+# y-websocket-auth :tophat:
-> WebSocket Provider for Yjs
+> Fork of y-websocket with access token authentication

+---

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness information and document updates among clients.